12th Air Division: History

 Reactivated in 1951, the 12th Air Division was an intermediate command echelon of Strategic Air Command.
 It conducted training for worldwide bombardment operations.
-From 1963–1984 and 1988–1990.
+From 1963 to 1984 and 1988–1990.
 It maintained an intercontinental ballistic missile capability, conducted staff assistance visits, and monitored programs such as retention, domestic actions, and medical capabilities of its subordinate units.

 Its mission was to assure unit Emergency War Order (EWO) capability and combat crew training conducted at Castle and Dyess Air Force Bases, continually evaluate qualification training, direct correction or improvement when appropriate, and represent training concerns to higher headquarters.

 It was inactivated in 1990 as part of the military drawdown of the USAF after the end of the Cold War.